uds5501/Phi-Accrual-Detector/README.md

 # Phi Accrual Detector

 ### Introduction
-This is a pluggable implementation of phi accrual detection algorithm in Rust.
+This is a pluggable implementation of phi accrual detection algorithm (introduced in this [paper](https://www.researchgate.net/publication/29682135_The_ph_accrual_failure_detector)) in Rust.
 The algorithm is used to detect changes in the behavior of a system by monitoring the time between events.
 Let's say you want to monitor whether the server is alive or not (imagine a master / slave setup), and you want to check if the slave is still up or not? **How would you do it?**